 - Availability of facilities.

-Employers who fail to meet their responsibilities may be sanctioned.
 Major Training works with businesses to ensure they have the knowledge and resources to consistently do the right thing by their apprentices and trainees.
+For further information on all parties responsibilities please visit firstname.lastname@example.org and search information sheets.

 Why Employers Choose Major Training

-If you’re considering hiring a trade apprentice, Major Training can provide you with support throughout this process.
+If you’re considering hiring a trade apprentice or trainee, Major Training can provide you with support throughout this process.
 As a Registered Training Organisation (RTO), we’re able to offer a range of training plans for apprenticeships and traineeships across various industries, including:

 - Civil construction